 Nine in 10 Americans with a bank account say they are satisfied or very satisfied with their primary bank, according to the results of a new Morning Consult survey released today during the American Bankers Association Annual Convention in Tampa, Florida.

 Browsing: ABA news

-The American Bankers Association Nominating Committee—chaired by Ken Burgess, chairman of FirstCapital Bank of Texas, Midland, Texas—has selected a slate of candidates for the association’s board of directors.
+The American Bankers Association’s nominating committee—chaired by Laurie Stewart, president and CEO of Sound Community Bank, Seattle—has selected a slate of candidates for association officer positions and candidates for the association’s board of directors.

 Federal Reserve Board Governor Michelle Bowman and Acting Comptroller of the Currency Michael Hsu will address ABA’s virtual Government Relations Council fall meeting on Sept.
 9.

 Not even the pandemic could stop this group of Stonier students from experiencing safe, in-person learning community.

 Credit card monthly purchase volumes were mostly unchanged in the first quarter compared to the fourth quarter of 2020 but remained strong as consumers continued to drive the economic recovery, according to ABA’s latest Credit Card Market Monitor released today.